Find The Best Drug Rehab Solutions

-Locator listings include (but are not limited to) treatment programs for cocaine, alcohol and heroin addiction, and consist of programs for adolescents and adults.
-Most of the resources listed are able to treat a wide variety of substance abuse disorders, although some specialize in the treatment of specific substance addictions.
+Locator listings include (but are not limited to) treatment programs for cocaine, alcohol, benzos, methamphetamine, stimulants and heroin addiction, and consist of programs for adolescents and adults.
+Most of the resources listed are able to treat a wide variety of substance use disorders, although some specialize in the treatment of specific substance addictions.
 For those suffering from heroin or other opioid addiction, SAMHSA offers a separate locator tool that lists physicians and treatment programs authorized to prescribe buprenorphine (trade names include Suboxone and Subutex), a controlled substance used to treat physical dependence and address opioid-withdrawal symptoms.

 Each month new facilities are added based on facility responses to SAMHSA’s National Survey of Substance Abuse Treatment Services.
 (The website’s design may look dated, but the content is not.)
 While the facilities listed in the Substance Abuse Treatment Facility Locator meet certain regulatory criteria, SAMHSA makes clear that inclusion is not an endorsement or referral.
 The locator is intended for informational purposes only.
 With thousands of drug rehabilitation centers in operation, we suggest using the locator as an early-stage filtering device to collect basic information with which to conduct further research into a facility or program.
 The surest way to find out if a treatment center is the right fit for you or your loved one is to talk directly with a representative from the facility.